In this article, we offer our perspective on the top 10 cybersecurity trends.

 4. Supply Chain Attacks Will Grow And Be More Targeted

-The recent compromise of SolarWind’s Orion platform has brought global attention to the need for businesses to make cyber security a top priority in 2021.
+The recent compromise of SolarWind’s Orion platform has brought global attention to the need for businesses to make cybersecurity a top priority.

 We will explore this further in the article, but in short threat actors search for targets that can be easily compromised and that have a significant monetary value.
 Attacking a supplier to gain entry to larger organizations is one way to bypass their sophisticated security controls.

-According to a report from VMWare, 50% of cyber attacks today not only target a network, but also those connected via a supply chain.
+According to a report from VMWare, 50% of cyber attacks today are not only a network but also those connected via a supply chain.
 Further, in 2018, supply chain attacks increased by 78%.

 A 2020 report conducted by Sonatype also found that supply chain attacks on open-source software surged by 430%.